-- (vi) be knowledgeable about business and employment resources; - (vii) have the ability to successfully communicate with the employer and with the eligible recipient and his or her coworkers to develop and encourage natural supports on the job; and (viii) complete training on critical incident, abuse, neglect, and exploitation.
+- (vii) have the ability to successfully communicate with the employer and with the eligible recipient and his or her coworkers to develop and encourage natural supports on the job; and (viii) complete training on critical incident, abuse, neglect, and exploitation. - Qualifications of customized community group supports providers: Agencies (2) providing community group support services must hold a current business license, and meet financial solvency. training, records management, and quality assurance rules and requirements.
+Providers, whether an agency staff or an individual provider must meet the following qualifications: - must be at least 18 years of age: - (ii) pass criminal background check and abuse registry screen; - (iii) demonstrate capacity to perform required tasks; - complete training on critical incident, abuse, neglect, and exploitation (iv)

-- Qualifications of customized community group supports providers: Agencies providing community group support services must hold a current business license, and meet financial solvency, training, records management, and quality assurance rules and requirements.
-Providers, whether an agency staff or an individual provider must meet the following qualifications: - (i) must be at least 18 years of age; - (ii) pass criminal background check and abuse registry screen; - (iii) demonstrate capacity to perform required tasks; - (iv) complete training on critical incident, abuse, neglect, and exploitation reporting; and
+reporting; and